 DVRDyDNS Setup Guide – Getting Started

-To get started with a DVRDyDNS setup, the first step is to choose a monitor upon which you want to display your video.
+To get started with a DVRDyDNS Setup Guide, the first step is choosing a monitor you want to display your video.
 If your recorder has an HDMI, you can find a monitor that supports this option.
 If the monitor you want to use doesn’t support HDMI, it should either use a VGA cable or a BNC connection.

 Once you power on the device, you can see the screen where you can find the main menu to log in.
 Look for the ‘Display’ option from the Settings, and you can adjust the parameters to your liking.
 You should find the Resolution Key and fine-tune it to suit the capability of your monitor.
 Click on the Save button to save your changes.